Raulzpko/saluditoweb/readme.md

 This website is only for practice purposes.
-Freelancer mobile tester.
-Interested in oneplus.
+I'm a mobile device tester working for a [Mexican company](http://www.motslatam.com/).
+Interested in [Oneplus](https://www.oneplus.com/).